The Buzzer blog is the online place where TransLink shares news, commentary, and behind-the-scenes stories directly with customers.

 Who’s behind the Buzzer blog?

-The Buzzer blog has two main authors: Jhenifer Pabillano and Robert Willis.
-From time to time, there are also contributions from Pamela Findling, Stefanie Lee, and Tina Robinson.
+The Buzzer blog has one main author: Robert Willis.
+From time to time, there are also contributions from the TransLink Communications team.

-Robert Willis joined the team during Jhen’s maternity leave in 2011, and is now a regular co-editor on on the Buzzer blog and print Buzzer!
+Robert Willis joined the team in 2011, and is now the main author and editor on the Buzzer blog and print Buzzer!

 Robert was previously a journalist for the CBC and a communications manager for IBI Group.
 He likes to take transit in any form.
 You very well might bump into him on a bus, SkyTrain, SeaBus, or West Coast Express talking to commuters and taking pictures!
 Curious about the untold story, Robert is keen to hear about the experiences of others on transit.
 He also loves robots and Japanese food.